We compared & then selected the 8 best Forex brokers in Nigeria that are regulated with FCA (UK), CySEC & FSCA.

 FXTM broker has local offices in Lagos & Abuja.
 They offer English language customer support via Phone, Live Chat & email.
 FXTM has 19 deposit & withdrawal options which includes many methods for Nigerian traders including Bank Transfer in NGN & Card payment.
 FXTM allows users to create a demo account in order to build their confidence and learn the art of trading.
 Plus the also offers a wide range of educational material to its clients, including trading webinars.

 Ranks #2 Forex broker in Nigeria

-HotForex is our recommended low cost broker for Nigeria.
+HotForex is our recommended low cost forex broker for Nigeria.
 They have a local office & phone support in Nigeria & are a highly regulated broker (FCA, FSCA & CySEC).
 They are a 100% STP broker which ensures very fair dealing.
-Plus they offer very good order execution on all trades, have really low spreads for EUR/USD & other majors, and very good customer support as well.
+Plus they offer very good order execution on all trades, have low spreads for EUR/USD & other majors, and very good customer support as well.
 We highly recommend HotForex for beginner traders looking for a well regulated low cost forex & CFD broker in Nigeria.

-Hotforex was established in the year 2010.
+HotForex was established in the year 2010.
 They are regulated with FCA (UK), CySec & even Financial Sector Conduct Authority (South Africa), so we find them to be a trusted broker for Nigerians.

-Further, Hotforex offers trading on various platforms that can be accessed from Android, iPhone and desktop.
+Further, HotForex offers trading on various platforms that can be accessed from Android, iPhone and desktop.
 You can trade on the MetaTrader 4 or Metatrader 5 platforms, both of which are the most widely used trading platforms in the world.

 Hotforex also offers local bank withdraw and deposit methods for Nigerian traders, and there are many wallet options as well.
 Plus, Hotforex have ongoing deposit bonus promotion available for traders in Nigeria.